examflunk/starter-academic/content/project/Review Rating/index.md

 ---
 title: Board Game Rating Prediction system
-summary: The goal of the project is building a classifier that predicts ratings for the reviews using the boardgame review dataset
+summary: The goal of the project is building a classifier that predicts ratings for the reviews using the boardgame review dataset.This includes developing a prefect model that predicts well and building a live demo website, where it demonstrates the behavior of the prediction system in real time.
 links:
   - icon_pack: fab
     icon: fa-download